nishantbhb/Intuit-Movie-Booking-System/README.md

     <LI>For cancellation, the user has to enter valid booking_id.
 Using this the booking will be cancelled and the seats will be freed.
 </UL>
 <B>All the checks for input and exception handling is done.

+<B>Assumption:
+> There are only 16 seats in each screen.